There are two significant challenges in biological imaging that conventional fluorescence microscopy cannot overcome:

 Spinning disk confocal microscopy has historically been performed with EMCCD cameras which are highly sensitive but have a relatively small field of view and slow speed.
 More recently, one of the more attractive options has been back-illuminated sCMOS cameras which have equivalent sensitivity to an EMCCD camera but with the field of view, speed and pixel size advantages of sCMOS technology.
 This allows sensitivity and resolution to be maximized without trading off speed and field of view.

-The range of pixel sizes offered by modern back-illuminated sCMOS cameras can ensure Nyquist sampling with 60x magnification (with a pixel size of 6.5 µm) or Nyquist sampling with 100x magnification (with a pixel size of 11 µm).
-Modern back-illuminated sCMOS cameras also have the field of view necessary to get the most out of the 25 mm diagonal of the X-Light confocal imager.
+The range of pixel sizes offered by modern back-illuminated sCMOS cameras, particularly the Kinetix, can ensure Nyquist sampling with 60x magnification (with a pixel size of 6.5 µm) or Nyquist sampling with 100x magnification (with a pixel size of 11 µm).
+The Kinetix offers the field of view necessary to get the most out of the 25 mm diagonal of the X-Light confocal imager.
 Putting all of these specifications together ensures the fastest, most physiologically relevant data acquisition with the highest throughput.

 The X-Light is a powerful, affordable and flexible spinning disk system that can be added to any upright or inverted microscope and combined with any steady-state light source and scientific sCMOS camera.